 Keep your eye on the sales of that book and if they are flagging then do more marketing… don’t just drop the price!

 It’s a knee-jerk reaction of new writers//business owners to panic and drop their prices.
-As someone whose run their own business for five years, I can tell you, price dropping doesn’t help unless you’ve overpriced yourself to begin with.
+As someone who’s run their own business for five years, I can tell you, price dropping doesn’t help unless you’ve overpriced yourself to begin with.

 But if you are publishing, you should have been looking into comparative pricing for a while before letting your book out.